lpmi-13/mongo-dungeon/README.md

 TOTAL CONTAINERS: 8

 Eventually, we may want some sort of application server that fires off reads/writes and can be set to trigger some of the scenarios above on a predictable schedule (eg, we want to simulate a traffic spike to mongo, then see what happens in grafana and manually fail over to a secondary), but the first goal is just to get the replicasets reporting metrics through to grafana.

+Additionally, since some scenarios might want us to actually restart the mongod process, we may either need to look at using VMs or somehow run the mongod process not as the first process in the containers.